This project uses masks to help create more complex terrains. Here, we will create a crater landform.

 Small-scale details: Similarly, we remove small-scale details using another mask.
 This one is not generated ex-nihilo, but depends on the terrain's elevation.
 In this example, we only want to remove some dirt at an upper location on the ridge of the crater.

-There are often two ways to control the location of an effect: either apply the effect only at some locations, like with the Sum or Difference nodes, or apply the effect to the entire terrain and replace part of the original terrain with the new processed landscape.
+There are often two ways to control the location of an effect: either apply the effect only at some locations, like with the Add or Subtract nodes, or apply the effect to the entire terrain and replace part of the original terrain with the new processed landscape.
 This is done using an Alpha blend node, which replaces part of the first terrain with elements of the second terrain.

 Mask from slopes is another mask generator that depends on an input terrain.
 The whiter the mask, the steeper the terrain at this location.
 This node is very useful when texturing landscapes, for example, to add grass to a flat part of the terrain and rock material on cliffs.